farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

 ### farm-ng Amiga application update

-The fastest way to upgrade your dashboard is the wired update.

 To upgrade your Dashboard with the latest Amiga application, grab your Dashboard and your debug cable and take the following steps:

 :::info